 - It is not possible to modify or delete the built-in device certificates. - Resetting the IP phone to factory defaults will not affect the built-in device certificates at all.
 The built-in device certificates and associated private keys are stored on the IP phone in its non-volatile memory as part of the manufacturing process. - Resetting the IP phone to factory defaults will delete custom certificates by default.
 But this feature is determined by the value of the parameter "phone_setting.reserve_certs_enable" or "static.phone_setting.reserve_certs_enable".
-It is only applicable to SIP-T48G/T46G/T42G/T41P IP phones running firmware version 73 or later and SIP VP-T49G/T40P/T29G/T27P/T23P/T23G/T21(P) E2/T19(P) E2/CP860 IP phones running firmware version 80 or later.
-The parameter "static.phone_setting.reserve_certs_enable" is only applicable to CP960/SIP-T58V/T58A/T56A and SIP-T54S/T52S/T48G/T48S/T46G/T46S/T42G/T42S/T41P/T41S/T40P/T40G/T29G/T27P/T27 G/T23P/T23G/T21(P) E2/T19(P) E2, CP860, CP920, W60, W52P and W56P IP phones running firmware version 81 or later. - Resetting the IP phone to factory defaults will reset trusted and server certificates settings by default.
+It is only applicable to SIP-T48G/T46G/T42G/T41P IP phones running firmware version 73 or later and SIP VP-T49G/T40P/T29G/T23P/T23G/T21(P) E2/T19(P) E2/CP860 IP phones running firmware version 80 or later.
+The parameter "static.phone_setting.reserve_certs_enable" is only applicable to CP960/SIP-T58V/T58A/T56A and SIP-T54S/T52S/T48G/T48S/T46G/T46S/T42G/T42S/T41P/T41S/T40P/T40G/T29G/T27G/T23 P/T23G/T21(P) E2/CP860, CP920, W60P, W52P and W56P IP phones running firmware version 81 or later, W53P IP phones running firmware version 83 or later. - Resetting the IP phone to factory defaults will reset trusted and server certificates settings by default.
 But this feature is determined by the value of the parameter "phone_setting.reserve_certs_config.enable".
 It is only applicable to IP phones running firmware version 83 or later. - Firmware upgrade from version 71 to 72 will result in update of the generic device certificate.